Skip to main content Skip to footer site map

 Establish New Policies or Procedures

-Enforcing workplace policies is essential for reducing non-compliance and maintaining a productive environment.
-Clear policies and consistent rules help employees understand their responsibilities and the consequences of violations, which allows the organization to stay within legal boundaries and protect its reputation.
-Policy enforcement may also promote productivity by ensuring everyone is on the same page and working toward common goals without distractions or disruptions caused by inappropriate behavior.
+Enforcing workplace policies is essential for minimizing compliance violations and maintaining a productive environment.
+Clear and consistent policies help employees understand their responsibilities and keep the organization within legal boundaries.
+Consequences for violations should be communicated clearly to ensure everyone is on the same page.
+Policy enforcement may also protect your business reputation and promote productivity by helping employees align around common goals and minimizing distractions or disruptions.

 Conduct an Internal Audit

-Internal audits and reviews can also help you minimize your risk, in some cases.
-This is common for financial functions such as internal accounting and can also make sense in areas like environmental compliance and facility safety, where the consequences of non-compliance can be great both in financial terms and in the risk to human life.
-Before conducting a review or an internal audit, it's important to consider whether the audit should involve legal counsel.
-You’ll also want to become familiar with the best practices for the particular function you will be reviewing.
-These best practices might be for businesses in general, or within your particular industry.
+Internal audits and reviews minimize risk in areas like finance, internal accounting, environmental compliance, and facility safety.
+Before conducting a review or an internal audit, consider whether the audit should involve legal counsel.
+You'll also want to become familiar with industry best practices for the function under review.

-To better assess your business' risk of non-compliance and to assist with certain types of internal audits, ask yourself the following questions:
+To better assess your risk of non-compliance and to assist with the internal audit process, here are some questions to consider:

 • Does your company have written job descriptions, including identified essential functions for every position?